 Here are the 13 things I learned both before and after I visited Aruba.
 I wish I knew all of these things about Aruba first!

-1. Cash is king when you visit Aruba!
+1. Aruba Currency – Cash is king When you Visit Aruba!

 Fun fact: Drivers must be born in Aruba to be a taxi driver.